First Compass Lesson

 The compass will only work if it’s held flat.
 It might not work too well if it’s close to metal zippers, staples, watches or power lines.

-At this level, any compass will do.
+At this basic level, any compass will do.
 If you wish to buy one, a Silva 7NL is a good one.
 They cost about $12 -15 from Mountain Equipment Co-op, Canadian Tire, Campers Village.

 How to take a safety bearing with your compass.